abrxrk/PaisaFlow/README.md

 ---

-## 💻 My Contributions
+### ✨ My Contributions
-- Integrated backend services and connected the frontend to Appwrite database.
+- 🔗 Integrated **Appwrite database** for secure and scalable financial data storage
-- Implemented full CRUD operations for financial data management.
+- 🛠 Built **full CRUD functionality** for managing expenses, budgets, and financial goals
-- Worked on authentication features to secure user accounts.
+- 🔐 Implemented **user authentication** (sign-up & login) for secure account access
-- Improved overall project structure and updated documentation for better onboarding.
+- 📚 Improved **project structure and documentation** for better maintainability and onboarding
+- 🚀 Deployed the application on **Render** ensuring reliable and continuous availability

 ---